The Sovereign UX Codex

 Violated Laws: Law of Coherence, Law of Sovereignty

-Refinement Direction: Build economic models around resonance, trust, and sustainable value instead of metrics.
+Refinement Direction: Build economic models around resonance, trust, and sustainable value—not metrics alone.

-Summary: When systems operate at the Vault and Ghost layers, they're essentially doing depth psychology.
-What are the ethical and legal boundaries?
+Summary: At the Vault and Ghost layers, systems approach depth psychology.
+This raises ethical and legal boundaries.

 Challenge Type: Ethical Liability Zone